Singapore Biennale: 2019

 The sixth Singapore Biennale, titled Every Step in the Right Direction, was held from 22 November 2019 to 22 March 2020, led by Philippines-based curator Patrick Flores as artistic director.
 This edition of the biennale considered the steps required to "consider current conditions and the human endeavour for change," while considering how the "spectacularity of Singapore as a Potemkin metropolis in Southeast Asia inflects the intuition of biennial spectacle."

 The biennale took place at National Gallery Singapore, Gillman Barracks, and other cultural venues in Singapore.
-Some participating artists included Arnont Nongyao (Thailand), Zai Tang (Singapore/UK), Vandy Rattana (Cambodia), Boedi Widjaja (Indonesia), Busui Ajaw (Thailand), Ray Albano (Philippines), Kray Chen (Singapore), Amanda Heng (Singapore), Hu Yun (China / Serbia), Soyung Lee (South Korea), Min Thein Sung (Myanmar), Okui Lala (Malaysia), Alfonso A. Ossorio (USA), Gary-Ross Pastrana (Philippines), Wu Tsang (USA), Marie Voignier (France); as well as the artist collective Phare, The Cambodian Circus (Cambodia), and the collaboration between Zakkubalan (USA) and Ryuichi Sakamoto (Japan).
+Some participating artists included Arnont Nongyao (Thailand), Alfonso A. Ossorio (USA), Amanda Heng (Singapore), Boedi Widjaja (Indonesia/Singapore), Busui Ajaw (Thailand), Gary-Ross Pastrana (Philippines), Hu Yun (China / Serbia), Kray Chen (Singapore), Marie Voignier (France), Min Thein Sung (Myanmar), Okui Lala (Malaysia), Post-Museum (Singapore), Ray Albano (Philippines), Soyung Lee (South Korea), Vandy Rattana (Cambodia), Wu Tsang (USA) and Zai Tang (Singapore/UK); as well as the artist collective Phare, The Cambodian Circus (Cambodia), and the collaboration between Zakkubalan (USA), and Ryuichi Sakamoto (Japan).

 The curatorial team, led by Flores, consisted of a combination of Singapore-based and international curators, including Singapore Art Museum assistant curators Andrea Fam and John Tung, National Gallery Singapore assistant curator Goh Sze Ying, Manila-based independent researcher and curator Renan Laru-an, art historian and Seoul-based independent curator Anca Verona Mihulet, and Bangkok-based independent curator Vipash Purichanont.

 2022

-The seventh Singapore Biennale, taking place 16 October 2022 to 19 March 2023, is led by co-Artistic Directors Binna Choi, Nida Ghouse, June Yap, and Ala Younis.
-Instead of a theme, it was announced that this edition of the Biennale would be given the name Natasha, that in naming the event, "a world comes into being" and "forges relations with what is around."
-The one-year period leading up to the Biennale's opening would see engagement with participants and audiences through residencies and programmes in Singapore and overseas.
+The seventh Singapore Biennale took place from 16 October 2022 to 19 March 2023, led by co-Artistic Directors Binna Choi, Nida Ghouse, June Yap, and Ala Younis.
+Instead of a theme, this edition of the Biennale was given the name Natasha, that in naming the event, "a world comes into being" and "forges relations with what is around."
+This edition of the biennale was described by art critic Adeline Chia as pursuing the "question of non-human and possibly inaccessible subjectivities."
+Chia describes the biennale as "capturing the post-pandemic mood, [...] the tender, humbled, exhausted-yet-hopeful feelings of a convalescent humankind recognising its frailty and the interconnectedness of all existence," with works examining nonhuman perspectives such as from animals, plants, water, spirits, and AI.

+The biennale was held across several floors of the Tanjong Pagar Distripark, where the Singapore Art Museum is now based.
+It was further held at sites beyond traditional gallery spaces to encourage audiences to wander, imagine, rest, and participate, such as in public libraries, Yan Kit Playfield, International Plaza, the Singapore Flyer, and beyond Singapore's coastline at the Southern Islands.

+The artist list included names such as Aarti Sunder, Ali Yass, Araya Rasdjarmrearnsook, Donghwan Kam, Erika Tan and curator Adele Tan, Haegue Yang, Natasha Tontey, No Ghost Just a Shell (featuring works by Angela Bulloch & Imke Wagener, Lili Fleury, Liam Gillick, M/M Paris, Pierre Huyghe, Philippe Parreno, Richard Phillips, and Rirkrit Tiravanija), Pratchaya Phinthong, Ranu Mukherjee, Shin Beomsun, Sawangwongse Yawnghwe, Shooshie Sulaiman, Trevor Yeung, Walid Raad, Wu Mali, and Zarina Muhammad.